lindelius/php-json-patch/README.md

 ## Usage

-Given a set of JSON Patch operations:
+Given a set of JSON Patch operations...

 ```json
 [